system-transparency/system-transparency/deploy/mixed-firmware/README.md

 Notice that the image is incomplete at this state.
 The appropriate initramfs need to be included.

-#### `mount_img.sh`
+#### `mount_boot.sh`
 This script is for custom use.
+If you want to inspect or modify files of the boot partition (1st partition) of 'Syslinux_Linuxboot.img' use this script.
+It mounts the image via a loop device at a temporary directory.
+The path is printed to the console.

+#### `mount_data.sh`
-If you want to inspect or modify files of 'MBR_Syslinux_Linuxboot.img' use this script.
+This script is for custom use.
+If you want to inspect or modify files of the data partition (2nd partition) of 'Syslinux_Linuxboot.img' use this script.
 It mounts the image via a loop device at a temporary directory.
 The path is printed to the console.

 #### `mv_hostvars_to_image.sh`
 Optional at the moment.
 This Script copies the 'hostvars.json' configuration file to the image.